 Most pouch based catheters do not create a complete seal around the patient’s anatomy which could make them susceptible towards leakage.
 Absence of an all-round adhesive around the anatomy could also make the retracted anatomy to slip out and thus cause involuntary dislodgement of device, leakage and inaccurate output measurement.

 Retracted or inverted anatomy is difficult to handle and maneuver.
 Hospitalization, medications, dehydration, and other factors can cause the penis to shrink in ways that make applying an external catheter challenging.

 Fortunately, for patients and nurses alike, there is an alternative – QiVi- male external catheter.
 This innovative urinary management system conforms around patient anatomy to create an enclosure, without damaging the skin.
 The device contains a skin friendly, silicone-based adhesive that is applied at the suprapubic region that keeps the device in place.

 The urinary management device has a pleated design to create space within the pouch.
 The device orifice is compatible with most anatomy sizes.
 For patients with larger anatomy, the orifice can be cut to incorporate space for larger anatomy without any significant compromise on device adhesion thus making QiVi a truly universal fit external catheter for the male anatomy.

 QiVi is a 100% closed system, which prevents bacteria and other pathogens from entering the patient’s bladder and cause infection.
 Rather than being gravity-fed, like traditional Foley catheters, QiVi uses a suction system that diverts the urine away from the patient’s body before it breaks down the epidermis and cause IAD.

-QiVi stands out as the best way to manage urinary incontinence for patients with retracted anatomy.
+QiVi offers one of the best ways to manage urinary incontinence, especially for patients with retracted anatomy.
 For more information on QiVi, contact Consure Medical.